-Usually dog play is the most popular thing to do at the dog park.
-However, Abbey was the only dog in the park at this time, so that option was off the table.
+Normally, playing is the most popular thing to do at the dog park.
+However, Abbey was the only dog in the park, so that option was off the table.
 We did arrive early in the morning, and many people may not be aware of the parks location.
-Hopefully this post will improve that a bit and get some more dogs out of the house.
+Hopefully this post will improve that a bit, and get some more dogs out of the house.

-Lady Bird Johnson Dog Park in San Antonio is not as large as some parks, but it’s enough space for training, playing and exercise.
-The park would make an excellent space for having dog agility training as well.
+Lady Bird Johnson Dog Park is not as large as some parks in San Antonio, but it’s enough space for playing and exercise.
+Eight agility areas make it an excellent space for dog agility training as well.
 Abbey and I will have to return and make use of the various obstacles for future posts and videos.
 Hopefully the park will be cleaner on our next visit.
-No one enjoys cleaning mud or dog doings off their pups feet.
+No one enjoys cleaning mud or dog droppings off their feet.